retrocomputacion/retrobbs/readme.md

 - Native word wrapping, maintaining control codes
 - Check if a file fits in the client's available RAM for memory transfer
 - Get a file's load/start address

+For an extensive description of the currently supported encoders check the dedicated [documentation](docs/encoders.md)

 ---
 # 6 Installation/Usage